 You’ll need to purchase tickets for the swing experience but if you’re heading to the sky bar anyway, it’s definitely worth it.

 Address: A’DAM Lookout, Overhoeksplein 5, 1031 KS Amsterdam

 The Bloemenmarkt is the only floating flower market in the world.
 All stalls are housed in floating shops and sell everything from seeds to fresh cut flowers throughout the year.
 You can visit the market from Monday to Sunday to pick flowers and souvenirs.

 Address: Bloemenmarkt Amsterdam, Singel, 1012 WP Amsterdam

 Despite it being my second visit to the city, I still haven’t managed to see and do everything.
-If you’ve got any must see/do things to add to my list let me know in the comments below and I’ll check it out on my next trip.
+If you’ve got any must things to do in Amsterdam, to add to my list let me know in the comments below and I’ll check them out on my next trip.

 Thanks for reading!

 To Munji, Jess and Serena – thanks for a great girly long weekend!
 See you soon 😘